-- Liaise with the headteacher/principal (where the Snr Designated Safeguarding Lead role is not carried out by the headteacher) to inform him/her of any issues and ongoing investigations. - As required, liaise with the 'case manager' (as per Part Four of KCSiE 2020) and the LADO where there are child protection concerns/allegations that relate to a member of staff. - Liaise with the case manager and the LADO/ LADO Allegation Officer where there are concerns about a staff member. - Liaise with staff on matters of safety and safeguarding and deciding when to make a referral by liaising with other agencies and acts as a source of support, advice and expertise for other staff. - Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children. - Liaise with the local authority and other agencies in line with HM Working Together to Safeguard Children 2018 and the local Nottinghamshire Safeguarding Children Partnership procedures and practice guidance.
+Liaise with the headteacher/principal (where the Snr Designated Safeguarding Lead role is not carried out by the headteacher) to inform him/her of any issues and ongoing investigations.

-DSL attends lead focus group meetings every half term across the county.
+- As required, liaise with the 'case manager' (as per Part Four of KCSiE 2021) and the LADO where there are child protection concerns/allegations that relate to a member of staff. - Liaise with the case manager and the LADO/LADO Allegation Officer where there are concerns about a staff member. - Liaise with staff on matters of safety and safeguarding and deciding when to make a referral by liaising with other agencies and acts as a source of support, advice and expertise for other staff. - Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children.
+Liaise with the local authority and other agencies in line with HM Working Together to Safeguard Children 2018 and the local Nottinghamshire Safeguarding Children Partnership procedures and practice guidance. - The head teacher, designated safeguarding leads and governing body/trust are aware of the local arrangements put in place by Nottinghamshire Safeguarding Children Partnership (NSCP) and know how to access the NSCP website and training - DSL attends lead focus group meetings every half term across the county.
 Information is disseminated through training for other DSLs, SLT meetings, staff notice boards, regular dialogue, training for staff and students through external agencies and developing links with working partnerships.
-DSL contributes to the strategic planning of the Personal Development Curriculum and Civics curriculum
+DSL contributes to the strategic planning of the Personal Development Curriculum.